secretarium/klave-proof-of-existence/README.md

 You will find on Klave's github an example of a simple UI to target your proof of existence app deployed using this template:
 - Clone this repo: https://github.com/klave-network/examples
+- Change the setting VITE_APP_KLAVE_CONTRACT in the .env file of proof of existence app with the address of your honest application

 ## Authors